Estavana Polman

 Estavana Polman (born 5 August 1992) is a Dutch handball player for CS Rapid București and the Dutch national team.

+She was a part the Netherlands team that won the 2019 World Women's Handball Championship; the first title in the country's history.

-She represented the Netherlands in younger age categories as well and collected the silver medal at the 2011 Women's 19 European Handball Championship.
+She represented the Netherlands in younger age categories as well and collected the silver medal at the 2011 Women's U-19 European Handball Championship.
 In addition, she was voted into the all-star team of the tournament in playmaker position.

+She was surprisingly not included in the Dutch team for the 2024 European Championship.
+She did however return to the Dutch team in March 2025.
+In November 2025 she announced her intention to retire from the national team after the 2025 World Championship, toghet er with Lois Abbingh.

 Personal life

-As of August 2016, she is in a relationship with Dutch footballer Rafael van der Vaart.
+Since August 2016, she has been in a relationship with Dutch footballer Rafael van der Vaart.
 On 27 December 2016, they announced that they are expecting a child.
 On 24 June 2017, she gave birth to a 3 kg baby girl, Jesslynn.